 Brush your teeth twice with fluoride toothpaste, but you should also ask the dentist what foods to avoid that contain fluoride so you do not overload your teeth with fluoride.
 Want to uncover further oral hygiene tips for stronger teeth and gums?
 Simply click here!

 If you’re seeking to use fluoride and need some support, contact us!
-Book yourself in for a check-up and ask all the questions you want and we’d be happy to help!
+Book yourself in for a check-up and ask all the questions you want to our experienced Hornsby dentist and we’d be happy to help!